 Tickets should be picked up prior to your cruise in the ticket office, half hour before boarding (bring your photo ID) which is the green-and-white vessel beside the Belle.

 The vessel is casual; sightseers should dress according to the weather.
 On Sightseeing Tours, shorts and t-shirts are welcome.
 For Lunch Cruises, shorts or slacks and t-shirts are fine.
 On Dinner Cruises, casual attire is suggested.
 No sleeveless shirts for men, please.
 The Mary M. Miller is air-conditioned, and the Belle of Louisville has air-conditioning on the ballroom deck.

-The Wharf parking lot is a pay lot at 129 River Road (entrance by Joe’s Crab Shack).
+The Parc Wharf parking lot is a pay lot at 131 West River Road (entrance by Joe’s Crab Shack).
 This lot stretches along the wharf to the Belle area.
 If this lot is full, the Riverview Parking Garage off of 6th Street is just a walk across the street from the Belle.
 Mention that you are going on a Belle cruise to get a discounted parking rate if there is an event at the Yum center.

 The Belle has an elevator lift to help with wheel chairs and provide access to the Ballroom Deck, however the Texas & Hurricane decks are not accessible.
 Wheelchairs on the Mary M. Miller can go to the first deck only.

 A Sightseeing ticket provides a two-hour sightseeing ride on the Texas Deck (top) of the Belle or Mary M. Miller.
 Sightseeing passengers can also enjoy a self-guided tour of the boat, a full concession café, and full bar service.
 After lunch is over for those who purchased meal tickets, Sightseers are welcome to enter the ballroom for dancing and a break from outside.